Postcode area guide

 CV1 5,082,487 1,335,805 26.28%

-A map showing the boundary of CV in relation to other areas
+Boundary map showing CV in relation to neighbouring areas.

 The Dawn of the CV Postcode Area: Automation and Adaptation